Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Do not use SSH-RSA private keys during the launch of new instances.
 Configure EC2 Instance Connect.
 - [ ] Generate new SSH-RSA private keys for existing instances.
 Configure EC2 Instance Connect.

 ### A company has an AWS Lambda function that creates image thumbnails from larger images.
-The Lambda function needs read and write access to an Amazon S3 bucket in the same AWS account.Which solutions will provide the Lambda function this access?
+The Lambda function needs read and write access to an Amazon S3 bucket in the same AWS account.
+Which solutions will provide the Lambda function this access?
 (Select TWO.)

-- [x] Create an IAM user that has only programmatic access.
+- [ ] Create an IAM user that has only programmatic access.
 Create a new access key pair.
 Add environmental variables to the Lambda function with the access key ID and secret access key.
 Modify the Lambda function to use the environmental variables at run time during communication with Amazon S3.
 - [ ] Generate an Amazon EC2 key pair.
 Store the private key in AWS Secrets Man-ager.
 Modify the Lambda function to retrieve the private key from Secrets Manager and to use the private key during communication with Amazon S3.
 - [x] Create an IAM role for the Lambda function.
 Attach an IAM policy that al-lows access to the S3 bucket.
 - [x] Create an IAM role for the Lambda function.
 Attach a bucket policy to the S3 bucket to allow access.
 Specify the function's IAM role as the principal.